Quick Link: Scholarship Application

-The TOCA Board of Directors will award one $2,500, fall semester scholarship (2016-2017 academic-year) to an undergraduate college student pursuing a career in green industry communications.
-To qualify, students must major or minor in technical communications or a green industry related field such as horticulture, plant sciences, botany, agronomy, plant pathology, etc. The applicant also must demonstrate an interest in using this course of study in the field of communications.
+The TOCA Board of Directors will award up to two $2,500, fall semester scholarships (2019-2020 academic-year) to undergraduate college students pursuing a career in green industry communications.
+To qualify, students must major or minor in technical communications or a green industry related field such as horticulture, plant sciences, botany, agronomy, plant pathology, etc. The applicants also must demonstrate an interest in using this course of study in the field of communications.

-The Publishers’ Scholarship is supported by Golf Course Management, Total Landscape Care, GIE Media, Moose River Media, North Coast Media and Arbor Age, OPEI, Landscape and Irrigation, and SportsTurf magazines.
+The Publishers’ Scholarship is supported by Golf Course Management, Total Landscape Care, GIE Media, North Coast Media, Group C Media, SportsTurf magazines and TurfNet.com.

-More than $47,000 in scholarships have been awarded since it’s inception in 1992.
+More than $100,000 in scholarships have been awarded since its inception in 1992.
 The distinguished winners are:

 1992 — Michelle Thomas, Ohio State University

 1993 — Jay Warnick, Utah State; and Scott Hoffman, Colorado State

 1994 — Sally Moore, Michigan State; and Nicole McCarren, Ohio State